tier4/AutowareArchitectureProposal.proj/design/Perception/Perception.md

 ## Traffic light recognition

-Make sense of traffic light's signal.

-### Definition
+### Role

-Not only classifying its color but also understanding unique signals like arrow signals.

-It needs to recognize traffic light signals in order to ensure safe autonomous driving.
+Autonomous Driving system must recognize traffic lights in order to follow traffic rules and drive safely.
+Traffic Light Recognition module estimates the state of traffic light signals from sensor outputs.
+It only outputs the lighting state of the traffic light, and it should not be doing any Stop/Go decision as that should be done in Planning module.
+The module should not only classifying its color but also understanding unique signals like arrow signals, and therefore message type should be exandable for different traffic lights in different countries.

 ### Requirement